Zain-Saiyed/FoodVaganza-Serverless-Restaurant-table-reservation-application-using-GCP-AWS/README.md

 ## Application Components:
 1. **Customer App:** This application is designed for **customers** to view restaurant information, its menu items, and reserve tables at restaurants.
-2. **Partner App:** Restaurants **Owners/Partners** will utilize this application to manage restaurant and menu item attributes, and access their table reservtions/booking information.
+2. **Partner App:** Restaurants **Owners/Partners** will utilize this application to manage restaurant and menu item attributes and access their table reservations/booking information.
 3. **Admin App:** Super **admins** will utilize this application to oversee and analyze the overall usage and performance of the platform.

 ## Essential Layers:

 1. **Frontend:** Developed using React, Vite, and Chakra UI to create a responsive and visually appealing web application.

-2. **Backend Services:** Utilizing serverless solutions such as AWS Lambda, and GCP Cloud Functions for seamless and efficient tasks management.
+2. **Backend Services:** Utilizing serverless solutions such as AWS Lambda, and GCP Cloud Functions for seamless and efficient task management.

 3. **Database:**
     a. **Dynamic Content** (GCP Firestore): Utilizing Firestore, a flexible NoSQL database provided by Google Cloud Platform, for managing dynamic content like real-time updates of restaurant and reservation data.